thephani/SimpleSfCLI/README.md

 [![SimpleSfCli NPM Package CI/CD](https://github.com/thephani/SimpleSfCLI/actions/workflows/npm-package.yml/badge.svg)](https://github.com/thephani/SimpleSfCLI/actions/workflows/npm-package.yml)

 > We value your feedback!
-Please share your thoughts on how we can enhance your ci-cd with SimpleSfCli [SimpleSfCli User Feedback form](https://forms.gle/6K7nzE1Xrh5GVJvG7)
+Please share your thoughts on how we can enhance your ci-cd with [SimpleSfCli User Feedback form](https://forms.gle/6K7nzE1Xrh5GVJvG7)

 ## Supercharge Your Salesforce Deployments in Just Seconds!

-**Simple SF CLI** is a lightweight, 11.0 kB Node.js-powered command-line tool (unpacked size: 33.3 kB) crafted to streamline your Salesforce DX (SF) workflows.
+**Simple SF CLI** is a lightweight, 18.0 kB Node.js-powered command-line tool (unpacked size: ~75kB) crafted to streamline your Salesforce DX (SF) workflows.
 Convert, package, and deploy your SFDX projects to Salesforce in record-breaking 5-7 seconds—all without Salesforce CLI or plugins.

 ## 🛠 Features That Stand Out